rpp29-boc-rebecca-purple/chat-service/README.md

 ]
 ```

-DELETE /delete-photo
+### DELETE /delete-photo

-QUERY PARAMS : { chatId: INT,  messageId: INT }
+QUERY PARAMS :
+- chatId: INT
+- messageId: INT
-returns an array of objects containing information for current conversation with chatId excluding the newly deleted photo
+> returns an array of objects containing information for current conversation with chatId excluding the newly deleted photo
 ```
 [
     {